artyompal/C-compiler/README.md

 <p>
 This is a C compiler with code-generation for x86/SSE2 with optimizations.
 It misses some C language features, like enums and preprocessor.
 <p>
-I'm terribly sorry, however all the history and all the documentation and comments are in Russsian language (cp1251).
+I'm terribly sorry, however all the history and all the documentation and comments are in Russsian language.
 You might find Google translate useful OR try to take advantage of an automatic translation in Chrome browser!
 <p>
 It uses Flex as a lexical analyzer generator + Bison as a parser generator.
 <p>